jalduaatwit/comp3480-labs/README.md

 # COMP3480 Labs

-This repository contains programming lab assignments for COMP3480, focusing on building web services with increasing complexity and features, progressing from FastAPI (Python) to Express.js (Node.js).
+This repository contains programming lab assignments for COMP3480, focusing on building web services with increasing complexity and features, progressing from FastAPI (Python) to Express.js (Node.js) and containerization with Docker.

 ## Labs